 The fluffy ones

-We now have 6 guinea pigs, 6 rabbits and a dwarf hamster!
-They all have their own large outdoor enclosures (apart from Tiny the hamster, they live in the Wikihouse!).
+We now have guinea pigs and rabbits!
+They all have their own large outdoor enclosures.
 Children are welcome to go in the enclosures and spend some time with them however they must be supervised by a member of staff.

-The guinea pigs are: Rosie, Steve, Puff, Pastry, Rocket and Groot.
+The guinea pigs are: Pastry, Rocket and Groot.

-The rabbits are: Dani, Sandi, Bugs, Buddy, Jumpy and Dexter.
+The rabbits are: Dani, Sandi, Buddy, Mummy and Daddy.

-We have 2 musk turtles at the playground.
-They live in the Wikihouse and are available for children to look at with staff permission.
+We have 2 turtles at the playground.
+One is a Musk turtle and the other is a Mississippi Map turtle.
+They live in the reptile enclosure and are available for children to look at with staff permission.
 The turtles can be handled but must only be handled by staff as they can nip sometimes and their shells can carry salmonella.

 The turtles are: Vito Corleone and John Gotti.